Interview answer drill

 The core idea

 Object comparison in JavaScript is not one single operation.
-You usually choose between three intents:
+You choose the cheapest comparison strategy that matches your intent:

 • Identity comparison: are both variables pointing to the exact same object?